What is PIPA?

 What should I check for?

-Check that any inflatable that you are offered for sale or hire has a PIPA tag attached and ask to see the current test certificate.
-If the certificate is not available you can check the test status of any tagged equipment by visiting the PIPA website and entering the tag or certificate number.
+Check that any inflatable that you are offered for sale or hire has a PIPA tag attached and ask to see the current test report.
+If the report is not available you can check the test status of any tagged equipment by visiting the PIPA website and entering the tag or report number.

 Ask the supplier for safety instructions and for confirmation that the required daily checks have been carried out.

 Remember that, unless you have made other arrangements, supervision of users on and around the equipment is your responsibility.

 Where in the law does it say that inflatables must have regular tests?

 Sections 6.1 and 53.1 of Part I of HASAWA: http://www.hse.gov.uk/legislation/hswa.htm